medic/cht-docs/content/en/apps/guides/forms/uhc-mode.md

 ### Settings

-Finally, the app needs to know when to begin counting visits for a month, what the visit goal is for a household and the default contact sort.
-This information is defined in `base_settings.json`
+Information on when to begin counting visits, household visit goals, and default contact sorting is defined in `base_settings.json`.

 | Setting              | Description | Default | Version |
 |----------------------|---------|---------|---------|